taupiqueur/chrome-shortcuts/docs/manual.md

 ### Download suggestions

-These commands are only available in the command palette.
+These commands are only available in the command palette under the “Download” label.

 Command | Description | Windows and Linux key | macOS key | Palette key
 --- | --- | --- | --- | ---